-The obligations of the [REDACTED] under the [REDACTED] to [REDACTED], and to procure applicants for the [REDACTED], the [REDACTED], are subject to termination by the [REDACTED] (on behalf of the [REDACTED]) if certain grounds arise prior to 8:00 a.m. on the day that trading in the Shares commences on the Hong Kong Stock Exchange.
+The obligations of the [REDACTED] under the [REDACTED] to [REDACTED], and to procure applicants for the [REDACTED] for, the [REDACTED], are subject to termination by the [REDACTED] (on behalf of the [REDACTED]) if certain grounds arise prior to 8:00 a.m. on the day that [REDACTED] in the Shares commences on the Hong Kong Stock Exchange.
 Such grounds are set out in the section headed "[REDACTED] and Expenses - [REDACTED] - Grounds for Termination" in this document.

 The [REDACTED] have not been and will not be registered under the U.S. Securities Act or any state securities law in the United States and may not be offered, sold, pledged or transferred within the United States or to, or for the account or benefit of U.S. persons, except in transactions exempt from, or not subject to, the registration requirements of the U.S. Securities Act.
-The [REDACTED] are being [REDACTED] and [REDACTED] (1) solely to QIBs as defined in Rule 144A pursuant to an exemption from registration under the U.S. Securities Act and (2) outside the United States in offshore transactions in reliance on Regulation S under the U.S. Securities Act.
+The [REDACTED] are being [REDACTED] and [REDACTED] (1) solely to QIBs as defined in Rule 144A pursuant to an exemption from registration under the U.S. Securities Act.